-Even if you had the intention, who is going to make that happen?
+Even if you had that intention, who is going to make that happen?
 Well, who do you think is better than yourself to accomplish your own intentions?
 You could make others do it for you through clever planning, but you must have at least done it once.
 You have to know how it is done.
 That can not happen without sincere effort, an effort to learn what you didn’t know.

 This is where you apply your experiences and knowledge.
 With those, you can direct the course of something towards accomplishing your intention.
 The more experience you have, the better you will be at this task.
 It requires doing something again and again, understanding what works and what not.
 You may even be able to apply your knowledge in a coinciding manner, to a situation that you never have encountered before.
 It immensely depends on how good your abstractions are.
-Abstractions are simpler models or building blocks that you can build in your mind to describe something.
+Abstractions are simpler models or building blocks that you can build in your mind to describe something that is complex.
 It is a key tool of scientific thought by the way.

-With these abstract models and knowledge you have inside your mind, you can have this magical power of understanding something deeply.
+With these abstract models and knowledge you have in your mind, you can have this magical power of understanding something deeply.
 This grows beyond what you can directly observe.
 When you see something, you take that input and try to build your own picture in the form of abstract models and interconnected experiences.
 All these make you a better observer.

 Masters of craftsmanship

 When it comes to physical objects or things that are physically manifested, craftsmanship or workmanship is easily visible.
-For example, say carpenter who has been doing his job for many years.
+For example, imagine a carpenter who has been doing his job for many years.
 Through his cumulated experience from over the years, he will be able to craft a masterpiece like no others.
 This assumes he has been improving his skills and learning how to apply them better.